isomerpages/nlb-reference/_getting-started/6-accessing-reference-items.md

 -----

 [^1]: A reservation fee of S$1.55 per item applies.
 Please allow 3-5 working days for the item to be made available for consultation.
+Terms and conditions apply.